Operdies/velvet/README.md

 ## Installation

 Velvet is not packaged.
-You will need to compile from source.
-This should be simple since Velvet only depends on `make` and a C compiler. (tested with gcc and clang)
+You need to compile it from source.
+This should be simple since building Velvet only requires `make`, `git`, and a C compiler (tested with `gcc` and `clang`).
+An internet connection is required on the first build to pull utf8proc.

 ```sh
 $ make install